-Ion Birch, “Le Papillon,” 2010, graphite on paper, 25x22"
+Ion Birch, “Le Papillon,” 2010, graphite on paper, 25×22″

 How can we not love the bawdy irreverence of summer group shows like “Romantic Agony,” which is on display at Horton Gallery through the end of the week.
 The title for this post comes from the press release

 Jacques Louis Vidal, “My Special Parts,” 2011, MDF, aluminum, mason jars, barbershop droppings, condoms, pennies & Gowanus Canal water samples, 48x24x36�